How to Speed Up Stomach Emptying Naturally (8 Proven Tips)

 4. Stay Hydrated (But Time Your Fluids Right)

-• Sip water throughout the day.
+• Sip fluids steadily throughout the day

 5. Incorporate Ginger (Nature’s Prokinetic)

-How to use:
+How to use ginger effectively:

 6. Try Digestive Bitters or Apple Cider Vinegar

-How to use:
+How to use them safely:

 7. Manage Blood Sugar Levels

-Tips for blood sugar control:
+Strategies to support blood sugar control:

-• Include protein with every meal.
+• Include a source of protein with every meal

-• Choose complex carbs over simple sugars.
+• Choose complex carbohydrates over refined sugars

 8. Reduce Stress and Support the Vagus Nerve

-Natural ways to support the vagus nerve:
+Natural ways to stimulate the vagus nerve:

-• Deep belly breathing (especially before meals)
+• Slow, deep belly breathing before meals

 • Gargling or humming

-• Prayer, meditation, or gratitude journaling.
+• Prayer, meditation, or gratitude journaling

-• Gentle yoga or stretching.
+• Gentle yoga, stretching, or mindful movement

 When to See a Doctor